prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-modular-org.md

 ```

-## New Run Command
+## Running the Web App

 We can now delete the original "hello.py" file.

-Since we moved the app into the "web_app" directory, we'll use this new command to run it moving forward:
+Since we moved the Flask app into the "web_app" directory, we'll use this new command to run it moving forward:

 ```sh
 # mac: